NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Africa's most stable democracy — diamond wealth, pristine wilderness, and a growing expat scene Africa's Most Stable Democracy, Diamond-Fueled Prosperity, English Is the Official Language are among the top reasons expats choose Botswana.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Botswana straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Botswana — straight to your inbox.